 - Who wants to buy data center capacity?

 - Which channels are available for selling data center capacity?

 Processor speeds continue to increase, data generated and stored continues to rise, and the appetite for more compute power at all levels is healthy.

-Hiccups come when leasers of large data centers build their own facilities and existing DC capacity then arrives again on the market, often as wholesale colocation capacity.
-As supply goes up, prices tend to come down, unless sellers find additional sales channels for their wares.
+Hiccups come when leasers of large data centers build their own facilities and existing DC capacity, then arrives again on the market, often as wholesale colocation capacity.
+As supply increases, prices tend to decrease unless sellers find additional sales channels for their wares.

 Large and Lumpy, or Small and Smooth?

-Availability of existing data centers such as the one vacated by Facebook when it built its own DC has a regional impact.
-However, if new data centers use modular construction, customers will be able to buy smaller portions, or acquire large one-tenant solutions as required.
+The availability of existing data centers, such as the one vacated by Facebook when it built its own DC, has a regional impact.
+However, if new data centers use modular construction, customers can buy smaller portions or acquire large one-tenant solutions as required.

-Market oversupply, if it exists today, would tend to diminish tomorrow as the supply curve for data center capacity becomes smoother and stays closer to the demand curve.
+If it exists today, market oversupply would tend to diminish tomorrow as the supply curve for data center capacity becomes smoother and stays closer to the demand curve.
 This includes purpose-built colocation facilities.